vippsas/vipps-developers/README.md

 ### Test users

-The welcome email contains information about your test user, which has the following dummy data:
+The welcome email contains information about your test profile.
+The test mobile number is registered with everything required to complete a payment.

-* Name
-* Phone number
-* PIN
-* Bank account number
-* Credit card number

 You can use this test user to in the [Vipps test apps](#vipps-test-apps).